Satisfactory Academic Progress (SAP)

 It is the student’s responsibility to know how many units he or she has completed.

-Exceptions to the maximum timeframe will be considered through appeal by the Financial Aid Dean, designee, or by the Financial Aid Advisory Committee.
+Exceptions to the maximum timeframe will be considered through appeal by the Director of Financial Aid or his/her designee.

 Financial Aid Termination for Students Who